Swedish Lapand Visitors Board logotyp Mediefinansieras av Europeiska Unionen

 Arctic Food Arena explores diversified circular food production

 What does the future of food production look like?
-How can we work together between different industries to strengthen the low level of self-sufficiency in northern Sweden?
-Arctic Food Arena is an initiative of several municipalities (including Boden and Gällivare) that have large industrial establishments that will eventually generate residual heat.
-The aim is to jointly develop these new food production opportunities.
+How can we work together between different industries to strengthen the low degree of self-sufficiency in northern Sweden?
+Arctic Food Arena is an initiative from Gällivare Näringsliv AB that aims to explore the possibilities for food production through industrial symbiosis.
+The project is based on the ongoing industrial transition in Norrbotten County, which is expected to generate large amounts of residual heat.

 On Wednesday, representatives from several different industries and public organizations gathered at Boden Business Park.
-Under the theme “Symbiosis remainder to resource”, the participants were able to take part in current research and future prospects.
+The event, “Symbiosis – from residue to resource”, was a joint event between Arctic Food Arena, the municipality of Boden and Luleå University of Technology as part of Creaternity Impact Days 2025.
+During the day, the participants got to take part in current research and future forecasts.
 At the same time, they got a historical look back at how food supply has been managed in our Arctic part of the world over the centuries.

 “I see great opportunities to link tourism to food production.
 In addition to the fact that locally produced food and our high-quality raw materials are one of the strongest reasons to visit our county, there is a strong interest in seeing how food is produced and processed,” says Oskar Hederyd, Strategic Partner Manager, Swedish Lapland Visitors Board, and continues: